Chemo-Dynamical Tagging in the Outskirts: The Origins of Stellar Substructures in the Magellanic Clouds: Results

 H2 is the closest region to both the centers of the LMC and the SMC, among the six regions of interest, at $\sim$11\dgr from each galaxy (see Figure \ref{prof_LMC_SMC}) and it has the highest number of member stars of the six regions (27 stars).
 The Vector Point diagram of the proper motions (Figure \ref{Proper_Motion}) shows that most of the H2 stars are in between the distributions of LMC and SMC stars.
 Thus, its member stars, due to their distance to both the SMC and LMC center (at about 11\dgr from each) and their PM could be related to either galaxy.
 However, \citet{Nidever2011} determined a projected galactocentric distance of 10 kpc (10\degr) as the limit for SMC membership.
 Therefore, if belonging to the SMC, H2 could be an extreme, outlying SMC field or it could contain extratidal stars from the perturbed SMC.

 The mean metallicity of H2 is [Fe/H] = $-$1.0, which, at the position of H2 on the sky, is consistent with the radial metallicity gradients of the LMC and a slightly with the SMC, taking into account the dispersion of H2. (see Figure \ref{prof_LMC_SMC}).
 However, the probability density function for H2 in Figure \ref{MetDensity} shows a slightly better fit with the SMC profile than with either LMC profile.
 In the case of the light elements (Figure \ref{light}), we observe a good match with the LMC and SMC trends for most of the H2 stars.
-However, a couple of stars show a significant discrepancy, especially for C and N, which show about 0.6 dex difference from the LMC and SMC trends (see Figure \ref{light}).
+However, a couple of stars show a significant discrepancy, especially for (C+N), C and N, which show about 0.6 dex difference from the LMC and SMC trends (see Figure \ref{light}).
 For the $\alpha$-elements (Figure \ref{alpha}) there are significant spreads for [Mg/Fe] and [Ca/Fe], the largest spreads among all six of the regions (Table \ref{tab:abundances}).

 On the other hand, the H2 abundance ratios for Fe-peak elements (Figure \ref{iron}) show good agreement with those for both the LMC and SMC (of course, for the stars having measurements), especially for the elements where there is a clear difference between the MW and MCs, that is for V, Co and Ni.
 For Mn and Cr, as we noted previously (Section \ref{subsec:n1n2}), there is a strong overlap among the MW, LMC and SMC distributions.
 For Ni do we observe a couple of stars with extreme values, low and high in comparison with the LMC trend.
 Also, We observe two stars in H2, specifically for Cr and V, that exhibit very low abundances.
 However, these abundances are still in agreement with those found in the LMC and SMC (See figure \ref{iron}).
+The analysis of cerium (Ce) for H2 also shows a good compatibility with the MCs, although we only have five stars in this field for this element.